 COA REQUIREMENT REFERENCE (iii) quantification of the rating background noise level (RBL) for sensitive receivers, as part of the Sub-Plan, or as undertaken in the EIS (iv) the construction noise, ground-borne noise and vibration objectives derived from an application of the EPA Interim Construction Noise Guideline (ICNG), as reflected in conditions of approval (v) prediction and assessment of potential noise, ground-borne noise (as relevant) and vibration levels from the proposed construction methods expected at sensitive receiver premises against the objectives identified in the ICNG and conditions of approval (vi) where objectives are predicted to be exceeded, an analysis of feasible and reasonable noise mitigation measures that can be implemented to reduce construction noise and vibration impacts (vii) description of management methods and procedures, and specific noise mitigation treatments/measures that can be implemented to control noise and vibration during construction (viii) where objectives cannot be met, additional measures including, but not necessarily limited to, the following should be considered and implemented where practicable; reduce hours of construction, the provision of respite from noise/vibration intensive activities, acoustic barriers/enclosures, alternative excavation methods or other negotiated outcomes with the affected community (ix) where night-time noise management levels cannot be satisfied, a report shall be submitted to the Planning Secretary outlining the mitigation measures applied, the noise levels achieved and justification that the outcome is consistent with best practice (x) measures to identify non-conformances with the requirements of the Sub-Plan, and procedures to implement corrective and preventative action (xi) suitable contractual arrangements to ensure that all site personnel, including sub-contractors, are required to adhere to the noise management provisions in the Sub-Plan (xii) procedures for notifying residents of construction activities that are likely to affect their noise and vibration amenity (xiii) measures to monitor noise performance and respond to complaints (xiv) measures to reduce noise related impacts associated with offsite vehicle movements on nearby access and egress routes from the site (xv) procedures to allow for regular professional acoustic input to construction activities and planning; and (xvi) effective site induction, and ongoing training and awareness measures for personnel (e.g. toolbox talks, meetings etc).
 B45 The Applicant shall: Appendix J - Air quality and (a) amend, or prepare an addendum to, the Air Quality Management Sub-Plan (AQMP) applicable to the CSSI dust management procedure station works (CSSI 7400) to apply to the development.
-The amended CNVMP must be submitted to the Planning Secretary and Certifier, or Not control - AVAIT 1 (b) prepare an Air Quality Management Sub-Plan (AQMP) for the development, independent of the AQMP Not applicable.
+The amended CNVMP must be submitted to the Planning Secretary and Certifier, or Net englischie AVA/E has (b) prepare an Air Quality Management Sub-Plan (AQMP) for the development, independent of the AQMP Not applicable.
 AWE has approved with the CSSI station works.
-A copy of the AQMP must be submitted to the Planning Secretary adopted B45(a). and Certifying Authority.
-The Sub-Plan must include, as a minimum, the following elements:
+A copy of the AQMP must be submitted to the Planning Secretary and Certifying Authority.
+The Sub-Plan must include, as a minimum, the following elements: adopted B45(a). and Centrying Authonity.
+The Sub-Flan must include, as a minimum, the following cleffields.
+OFFICIAL